-The 5VSB power source of your power supply must support
+The 5VSB power source of your power supply must support ≥720mA (minimum).

-≥720mA (minimum).

-Wake-On-Keyboard/Wake-On-Mouse (ATX power supply only)
+Wake-On-Keyboard/Wake-On-PS/2 Mouse

-This function allows you to use the keyboard or mouse to power-on the system.
-Refer to "Jumper Settings for Wake-On-Keyboard/Wake-On-Mouse" in Chapter 2 and "Keyboard/Mouse Power On" in the Integrated Peripherals setup of the Award BIOS in Chapter 3 for more information.
+This function allows you to use the keyboard or PS/2 mouse to power-on the system.
+Refer to "Jumper Settings for Wake-On-Keyboard/Wake-On-PS/2 Mouse" in Chapter 2 and "Keyboard/Mouse Power On" in the Integrated Peripherals setup of the Award BIOS in Chapter 3 for more information.